 Here is at last the most precise diagram I have ever drawn of this mythical (for me!) loco.
 The original is in A3 size.

-Here!
-I just noticed that I deprived the loco of its corner bays.
+Hey!
+I just noticed that I deprived the loco of its corner windows.
 It means that I was then aware of the cabin modifications operated on these locomotives.
 The date of drawing must therefore be around 1972.